-- We follow the All Wales procedure for staff to raise concerns (Whistleblowing), which provides the workforce with a fair and transparent process, to empower and enable them to raise suspicions of any form of malpractice by either our staff or suppliers/contractors working on University Health board premises. - We have a target in place to pay our suppliers within 30 days of receipt of a valid invoice.
+We follow the All Wales procedure for staff to raise concerns (Whistleblowing), which provides the workforce with a fair and transparent process, to empower and enable them to raise suspicions of any form of malpractice by either our staff or suppliers/contractors working on University Health board premises.

+We have a target of a valid invoice.
+We have a target in place to pay our suppliers within 30 days of receipt